 33. but when they came to Jesus, they did not break his legs, seeing he was dead already.

 34. Nevertheless, one of the soldiers pierced his side with his spear, and blood and water immediately came out.

-36. These things took place so that the scripture might be fulfilled: “Not a bone of his will be broken.”
+36. These things happened so that the scripture might be fulfilled: “Not a bone of his shall be broken.”